Craving a getaway to a cultural city of world-renowned cake, classic architecture and all-around perfect enchantment? Welcome to Vienna.

 And then there’s Hofburg, the former Imperial Palace.
 This is where all the emperors and kings ruled and lived from 1439 to 1918.

-From Hofburg it was an easy walk to the MuseumsQuartier, an art complex near the City hall.
-The sun was out and people followed.
-It seemed all of Vienna was in the streets and parks, soaking up the warm sunshine.
+From Hofburg it’s an easy walk to the MuseumsQuartier, an art complex near the City hall.
+When the sun is out, people will follow.
+So if you visit on a sunny day, all of Vienna will be in the streets and parks, soaking up the warm sunshine.

 This beautiful parliament has fountains and a statue of Athena out front.
 Aside from libraries, there are also bars and gyms inside.